kedacore/keda-docs/content/docs/2.7/scalers/azure-log-analytics.md

 Data types of your query result should be: real, int or long.
 Other data types are not supported.
 Later, during runtime, your data will be converted to int64.

-Be careful with setting up "pollingInterval" and long running queries.
+Be careful with setting up "pollingInterval" and long-running queries.
 Test your query before.

 Example query to get `MetricValue` and `Threshold` based on CPU usage and limits, defined for the pod.